aditishenoy/100-days-of-code/log.md

 **Today's Progress**: Personal Website finally taking some shape.
 Should be done with it soon!

 **Thoughts** Very happy with progress today!

+### Day 16: January 23, Wednesday

+**Today's Progress**: Completed challenges in 1.2 Hidden Messages in the Replication Origin from Rosalind Bioinformatics Textbook Track and started with 1.3 today

+**Thoughts** Fresh outlook towards the same problem made it easier to solve!